theprivileges/wickeddeveloper.com/_drafts/on-complex-condition-statements.md

 ---
-title: On complex condition statements
+title: A case for expression reduction
 description: A case for assigning complex condition statements to a variable, so that your code becomes easier to grok.
 header:
     overlay_color: "#333"